 where $E_\alpha=\{x\in[s^{-1},1),\lambda(x)\le\alpha\}$ and the integral is a Lebesgue integral. \end{thm}

 The definition of the logarithmic distribution function used here comes from \cite{Brillhart83}, which are defined as follows,

-At last, we consider the Cantor integers consist of the non-negative integers $n$ whose digits in the $p$-ary expansion of it have the same remainder $r$ modulus $q$, where positive integers $q \geq 2$ and $p>q+r$ with $r\in\{0,1,\cdots,q-1\}$.
+At last, we consider the Cantor integers sequence consists of the non-negative integers $n$ whose digits in the $p$-ary expansions of them have the same remainder $r$ modulus $q$, where positive integers $q \geq 2$ and $p>q+r$ with $r\in\{0,1,\ldots,q-1\}$.
 It can be seen as the special case of $h(x)=qx+r$.
-This is why it is called the ``linear" Cantor integer.
+This is why they are called the ``linear" Cantor integers sequences.
 We give the exact value of the supremum and infimum of $\{b_n\}_{n\geq 1}$.